Vidvox/vvedu/pages/handouts/handout_module_6.md

 * * Drawings for one or more possible stage / set design variations and layouts.
 * * One or more flow charts showing how each piece of equipment is connected and laid out within the stage / set design.
 * * Hospitality / green room requirements.
 * Continue development of media resources and other elements for the final performance.
+If doing live performance, prepare for rehearsals; if making music video or demo reel, have rough cut ready for feedback.

 ## Lesson 3: Getting gig ready, Rehearsals and Performances

 ### Lesson Overview

-* Rehearsals
+* Rehearsals and revisions
 * Preparing a rig for travel
 * Performances